What’s your next digital process automation move?

 Packaged digital process automation applications can support both industry and horizontal use cases, allowing business users to use preconfigured templates to digitize workflows and improve information sharing, transparency and insights.
 For example, an out-of-the-box grants management solution would allow government funding agencies and non-profits to better manage funds, measure performance and improve results.

-Ready to make a move to identify and prioritize areas ripe for intelligent automation?
+Ready to identify and prioritize areas ripe for intelligent automation?

 [1] Forrester, Predictions 2023: Automation and Robotics, October 2022